gaia-platform/gaia-docs/articles/reference/ddl-implicit-relationships.md

 );
 ```

-If the doctor table definition were terminated with a semicolon the compilation of the DDL would fail since the patient table has not yet been defined.
+If the doctor table definition is terminated with a semicolon the compilation of the DDL will fail since the patient table has not yet been defined.